 Why they all are so obsessed with the nose?

 Instead of epilogue.
 Soul transformation

 Alfred Brehm’s essay about Kazakh steppes and its habitats can be categorized as the most poetical creation of this genre of literature.
 It is interesting that these enthusiastic and romantic notes were written by a man who never possessed humanism, political correctness, and complementarity.
-It is enough to recall his first trip, to Sudan, where young German travelled with his favourite whip made out of rhino’s skin and he liked to use it as an argument in his conversations with Africans.
+It is enough to recall his first trip to Sudan, where young German travelled with his favorite whip made out of rhino’s skin and he liked to use it as an argument in his conversations with Africans.

 But… Let by-gones be by-gones!
 Proper travels are important for the effect it makes in life – every time when people return home, they feel themselves renewed and changed, equipped with new knowledge and expertise, having a transformed soul.
 If one doesn’t benefit in this way, then it can’t be called true travelling, but just a waste of time, energy and money!